 Young Stephen Edward had been named, I believe, after Hugh’s brother Stephen Edward, which, I also believe, showed a love and closeness between the two brothers.
 Hugh’s son Stephen Edward was to die on the 14th of April 1944, his uncle of the same name was to die in the June Quarter of 1944.

-Their closeness was probably because they had lost their father Joseph Roberts between 1891 and 1901, and they were a family of 6 boys and 1 girl, then their mother Theresa remarried to Thomas Jones, possibly in 1896, and on the 1901 census they were referred to as step- children, but on the 1911 census they were referred to as sons and daughter.
+Their closeness was probably because they had lost their father Joseph Roberts, I believe, circa 1893 and they were a family of 6 boys and 1 girl, then their mother Theresa remarried to Thomas Jones, possibly in 1896, and on the 1901 census when they were living in the Nine Houses, they were referred to as step- children, but on the 1911 census, they were living at Chester Road, Shotton, they were referred to as sons and daughter.
 Theresa on the 1911 census tells us that her occupation was a Midwife (Own Account).

-The Royal Welsh Fusiliers Transfer Register states that he enlisted on the 27th May 1943 and was transferred on the 30th March 1944 to the Queen’s Own Royal West Kent Regiment, his documents regarding his transfer being sent to Ashford on the 6th June 1944, but sadly by then, Stephen Edward had already been killed in Action on the 14th April 1944.
+The Royal Welsh Fusiliers Transfer In Register states that he was transferred from the General Service Corps (GSC) on the 27th of May 1943 and was transferred on the 30th of March 1944 to the Queen’s Own Royal West Kent Regiment, his documents regarding his transfer being sent to Ashford on the 6th of June 1944, but sadly by then, Stephen Edward had already been Killed in Action on the 14th of April 1944.

 The Casualty List (32) tells us that Stephen Edward was in Burma and had been mentioned on a previous Casualty List No, 1441, but on this one he and 6 other Fusiliers of the Royal Welsh Fusiliers are referred to as “Fusiliers” and this was a correction, telling us his Unit and Rank should read: – “4th Bn.
 Queen’s Own Royal West Kent Regiment – Pte.”